About me, Petteri Orpo

 Studying and student life in Turku was brilliant.
 I was excited to participate in the subject association activities, and already during my first study year, I found myself in the Board of the “T Club”, i.e. the Economics subject association.
 From there, my journey continued to the student association’s body of delegates and to the Student Board of Turku University as the person responsible for the education policy.
 These roles created my commitment towards managing common matters, which has guided me throughout my career.

 About my work life:

 As Ville’s assistant, I was involved in the tough arenas of policy-making, in negotiations to form the government, and in actions of the parliamentary group and the party.
 When the National Coalition Party lost the election in 2003 and remained in opposition, I moved to the role of the National Coalition Party’s assistant party secretary.
-In 2005, we moved back to Turku and I worked as a business service director, until I was elected to Parliament in March 2007.
+In 2005, my family and I moved back to Turku where I worked as a business service director, until I was elected to Parliament in March 2007.

 In 2011, the colourful parliamentary elections led to me being elected to Parliament again.
 My second term of office was at least as busy as the first one.
 Before being elected as minister, I managed to work as e.g. the chairman of the National Coalition Party’s parliamentary group and as a member of the Committee on Foreign Affairs.

 It is the dream of every politician to become a member of Government, so being elected as the Minister of Agriculture and Forestry in the spring of 2014 was of course a fantastic moment.
 I am very interested in the industry, which is unbelievably diverse.
 There is still a lot of unutilised potential in pure Finnish food.
 Forests also offer an endless number of new opportunities due to new technology.